Constant Contact vs Mailchimp

 Moosend’s advanced reporting and A/B Testing features will also give you valuable insights and help you test various elements to discover the winning combinations.
 When it comes to email deliverability, the software also has an impressive sender score of 98%.

-Overall, Moosend is a more affordable alternative to both services with a range of marketing tools that you can use even when you sign up for a free account.
+Overall, Moosend is a more affordable alternative to both services with a range of marketing tools that you can try out when you sign up for a free account.

 Best Email Software Features